 In the world of competitive athletics, it’s precisely those levels that determine whether or not an athlete can compete as a woman.
 In other words, sporting officials have defined what it means to be – or not to be – female.

-The Swiss-based Court of Arbitration for Sport is in the process of deciding on an appeal lodged by the 28-year-old against hormone standards proposed by the International Association of Athletics Federations in April 2018.
+The Swiss-based Court of Arbitration for Sport on Wednesday dismissed an appeal lodged by the 28-year-old against hormone standards proposed by the International Association of Athletics Federations (IAAF) in April 2018.

-The new IAAF regulation states that females with a “difference of sexual development” (in other words, have testosterone levels above the prescribed threshold) must either take hormone-lowering medication or race against men.
+Under the IAAF regulation, females with a “difference of sexual development” (in other words, have testosterone levels above the prescribed threshold) must either take hormone-lowering medication or race against men.

 This applies to women in track events from 400m up to one mile (1.6km), and requires that athletes keep their testosterone levels below the set amount “for at least six months prior to competing”.